Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/add-autorest-configuration-in-spec-comment.md

-# Add Autorest Configuration in Spec Comment
+# Add Autorest Configuration for Dataplane SDK

 ## Prerequisites
 There should be a basic readme.md together with swagger, and you can refer to the [sample](../samplefiles-dp).